- Python Basics

 print(mytuple[-1])

-The output of course will be 76.
-Negative indexing is sometime useful, when we need to get the last item without using the length of the tuple.
+The output of this course will be 76.
+Negative indexing is sometimes useful when we need to get the last item without using the length of the tuple.

 Find Length of a Tuple in Python

-Sometime we need to get the length of an anonymous tuple to either iterate the tuple, or to do any specific task.
-Therefore, Python provides a built-in function named len() that returns the length of a sequence like tuple.
+Sometime we need to get the length of an anonymous tuple to either iterate the tuple or do any specific task.
+Therefore, Python provides a built-in function named len() that returns the length of a sequence, like a tuple.
 For example:

 a = (2, 4, 6, 8, 10) print(len(a))